Chatbots: What are they exactly? And why are they all the rave today?

 Yes, designing and building a chatbot will likely require the help of a developer; however, the core function of your chatbot falls within your lead generation and marketing strategy, specifically your content marketing strategy.
 Chatbots are considered interactive content marketing or AI-powered content marketing.

-Now that you understand why it’s so important to set goals for your chatbot, it’s important to ensure that those goals align with overall business goals.
+Now that you understand why it’s so important to set goals, it’s important to ensure that those goals align with overall business goals.
 For example, if you designed a chatbot to help your business generate more leads, or respond to customer support inquiries faster, then establish key performance indicators (KPIs) to help track your chatbot’s level of success and accuracy in these areas.

 1. Track revenue attribution.